Annapolis Pride Parade taking new route with 'Project Runway' winner Christian Siriano at head

 "Annapolis Pride has grown exponentially since the first parade in 2019, and I am enormously proud of, and grateful for, the Pride community for making our City more accepting and equitable," Mayor Gavin Buckley said in a statement Tuesday.
 "Both my family and I share these values and we love being part of an inclusive community that is made richer and happier by embracing diversity."

-The parade will set off at 2 p.m. on June 1 from Dock Street, up Main Street and West Street, and turn onto Amos Garrett Boulevard, where the festival will be held.
+The festivities will set off at noon on June 1 from Dock Street, up Main Street and West Street, and turn onto Amos Garrett Boulevard, where the festival will be held.
 Here's a map of the route.

 Of course, some roads will be closed for the parade.
 All of Dock Street will be closed to vehicle traffic and parking from 3 a.m. on Saturday, June 1 until after the parade lineup and departure.